mi-g/mp4-mjpeg/README.md

 		recorder.appendImageBuffer( imageBuffer )
 		// ...

-		// all the images added ?
+		// all images added ?
-		// let finalize the MP4 file to make it playable recorder.finalize()
+		// let's finalize the MP4 file to make it playable recorder.finalize()
 			.then( () => {
 				// MP4 video file is ready